Tips for Bicyclists and Pedestrians

 Large trucks and buses need the length of up to two football fields to safely stop.
 Bicyclists should avoid merging closely in front of a moving truck or bus.

 4. Make Yourself Visible

-Bright clothing is easier to see in the daytime.
-At night or during bad weather, wear reflective clothing, use reflectors and lights on your bike, and carry a flashlight, and/or wear a headlight while walking.
+In the daytime, bright clothing is best for visibility.
+At night or during bad weather, wear reflective clothing, use reflectors and lights on your bike, and carry a flashlight and/or wear a headlight while walking.

 5. Obey Traffic Laws, Signals, and Signs